Lakes & Rivers

 Conservation Easement in Minnesota can be acquired and held by (1) governmental entities othewise authorized to hold real property and 2 charitable organizations whose purpose meets the statutory definition of conservation easement.

 Conservation easements provide flexibility to accommodate a landowner's interest in protecting the land while still retaining ownership.

 Parcels over 5 acres with 400+ feet of lake frontage are eligible for a grant to pay for the closing costs associated with the easement.
-Please see the factsheet or visit our grants page for more information.
+Please see the factsheet (PDF) or visit our grants page for more information.